mincong-h/mincong-h.github.io/_posts/2017-02-23-oca-review-1-java-basics.md

 The answer is 123.
 Option 1 is correct because it imports all the classes in the `aquarium` package including `aquarium.Water`.
 Option 2 and 3 are correct because they import `Water` by classname.
-Since __importing by classname takes precedence over wildcards__, these compile.
+This is called single-type-import declaration (JLS §7.5.1).
+Since importing by classname takes precedence over wildcards, these statements compile.
+More precisely, type-import-on-demand declarations are shadowed by the single-type-import declaration.
+Option 4 defines two type-import-on-demand declarations, both contain type `Water`:
+`aquarium.Water` and `aquarium.jellies.Water`.
+This is ambiguous so it does not compile.
+Similar for option 5.